Growing Sunflowers from Seed: A Complete Guide

 Deadheading

-Once a sunflower bloom begins to fade and lose its vibrant color, it’s time to remove it.
-Using clean, sharp garden shears, snip off the spent flower head just above the first set of healthy leaves or branching points.
+When a sunflower head starts to fade or lose its color, that’s your cue.
+Just grab a pair of clean, sharp garden shears and snip off the spent bloom just above the first set of healthy leaves or where the stem branches out.

 Common Pests